X-O1/O.I.N.K/README.md

-## O.I.N.K: On-chain Intergirty Network Knowledge
+# O.I.N.K: On-Chain Integrity Network Knowledge

+## Overview

-** O.I.N.K is a global on-chain reputation system.
-This can enable under-collateralized loans and gauge a user's trustworthliness in a open, permisionless, transparent way.
+O.I.N.K is an on-chain reputation system designed to facilitate under-collateralized loans by assessing a user's creditworthiness in an open, permissionless, and transparent manner.